stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-Breaking this down into multiple condition clauses remains complex and difficult:
+Breaking this down into multiple condition clauses remains verbose and clunky:

 ``` swift
 // retrieve `name` from embedded associated value